maxhebditch/batchgit/README.md

         $ batchgit -status
         $ batchgit -s

-The script will pull the list of git repos it's tracking from the configuration file and will list any modified or untracked files in red.
+The script will pull the list of git repos it's tracking from the configuration file and will list any modified, untracked or commited files in red.

 ###git pull